seanballais/windows-scripts/README.md

 `Profile1.ps1` is saved inside `C:\Program Files\PowerShell\7` since it is my global PowerShell profile.
 You may learn more about PowerShell profiles [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7.2). `Custom CLI Scripts\` is a folder I have created for global storage of scripts.
 This will allow the scripts in the folder to be accesible by all users.

 `Profile1.ps1` and `sfb_cmd.bat` have been created to allow me to access Visual Studio CLI tools without resorting to developer versions of PowerShell and Command Prompt provided by Visual Studio (i.e. Developer PowerShell for VS 2022 and Developer Command Prompt for VS 2022).
 Since loading up the VS configuration to allow access to the Visual Studio CLI tools causes the VS developer CLI session banner to show up, `Profile1.ps1` has been written to disable this banner by default unless toggled on by setting a `SFB_ENABLE_VS_DEV_BANNER` to `"true"`.
-The profile is also written to enable Oh-My-ZSH-style autosuggestions and autocompletion and Oh-My-Posh with the Jandedobbeleer theme.
+The profile is also written to enable Oh My ZSH-style autosuggestions and autocompletion and Oh My Posh with the Jandedobbeleer theme.
 On the other hand, `sfb_vs_pwsh.ps1` is used to toggle the banner on when opening a Developer PowerShell in Visual Studio.
 Note that opening a PowerShell session in Visual Studio loads up our `Profile.ps1` PowerShell profile as well.

 ## Setting Up
 In Windows Terminal, to set up PowerShell to use our profile, just have a PowerShell terminal profile that opens up PowerShell 7.
 No need to set more configurations, since PowerShell will automatically load up the profile.